marctheshark3/AI-Project-Starter-Kit/README.md

 ## 📚 Contents

 ### System Prompts for LLMs
-- **`Comprehensive AI Project Initialization System Prompt`** - A unified prompt for generating PRDs, diagrams, and Docker configurations
+- **[Comprehensive AI Project Initialization System Prompt](system-prompt.md)** - A unified prompt for generating PRDs, diagrams, and Docker configurations
-- **`Ergo Blockchain Integration System Prompt`** - Extended prompt for optional Ergo blockchain integration with Fleet SDK
+- **[Ergo Blockchain Integration System Prompt](ergo-blockchain-system-prompt.md)** - Extended prompt for optional Ergo blockchain integration with Fleet SDK
+- **[Lovable.dev System Prompt](lovable/system-prompt.md)** - Template for generating web applications with Lovable.dev
+- **[Bolt.new System Prompt](bolt/system-prompt)** - Template for generating web applications with Bolt.new
+- **[Lovable.dev Ergo Integration Prompt](lovable/ergo-system-prompt.md)** - Specialized template for Ergo blockchain apps with Lovable.dev
+- **[Bolt.new Ergo Integration Prompt](bolt/ergo-system-prompt)** - Specialized template for Ergo blockchain apps with Bolt.new

 ### Guides
-- **`Cursor Guide`** - How to use Cursor with the @ tool to reference your PRD during development
+- **[Cursor Guide](cursor/Cursor-Guide.md)** - How to use Cursor with the @ tool to reference your PRD during development
-- **`GitHub Setup Guide`** - Step-by-step instructions for setting up GitHub repositories and project boards
+- **[GitHub Setup Guide](github/github-guide.md)** - Step-by-step instructions for setting up GitHub repositories and project boards
-- **`AI Project Starter Guide`** - Complete workflow from ideation to deployment
-- **`Ergo Blockchain API Guide`** - Documentation resources and integration patterns for Ergo blockchain development
+- **[Ergo Blockchain API Guide](cursor/Ergo-Blockchain-API-Guide-for-Cursormd)** - Documentation resources and integration patterns for Ergo blockchain development

 ### Visual Resources
-- **`AI Project Workflow Diagrams`** - Mermaid diagrams illustrating project components and workflows
+- **AI Project Workflow Diagrams** - Mermaid diagrams included in the system prompts illustrating project components and workflows

 ## 🛠️ How to Use This Toolkit

 ### Step 1: Generate Project Documentation

-1. Copy the `Comprehensive AI Project Initialization System Prompt` or the `Ergo Blockchain Integration System Prompt` if your project includes blockchain functionality
+1. Copy the [Comprehensive AI Project Initialization System Prompt](system-prompt.md) or the [Ergo Blockchain Integration System Prompt](ergo-blockchain-system-prompt.md) if your project includes blockchain functionality
 2. Replace the placeholder sections with your specific project details
 3. For the Ergo prompt, select which blockchain integration options you want (or none)
 4. Submit to your preferred LLM (Claude, GPT-4, etc.)